St. Paul’s Cathedral – The Best View in London

 As a devotee of Richard Sharpe, Harry Flashman and Jack Aubrey, I not only know of Nelson and Wellington, but of dozens of other British military greats and not-so-greats that are buried or memorialized in the crypt.
 One of the not-so-greats is Charles Cornwallis who has the dubious distinction of surrendering to George Washington at Yorktown and ending the American Revolution in defeat for the British.
 One of the greats is Sir Garnet Wolseley who served in the Crimean War, relieved Lucknow in the Indian mutiny and most famously (or infamously depending on your point of view) put down Louis Riel’s 1870 Red River rebellion.
 There’s still a major street in Winnipeg named for him.

-Wolseley is not the only Canadian connection in the St. Paul’s Cathedral.
-Here you’ll find American artist Benjamin West who painted one of the most famous paintings in Canadian history.
+Wolseley is not the only Canadian connection in the St Paul’s Cathedral.
+Here you’ll find American artist Benjamin West who painted one of the most famous paintings in Canadian history, The Death of General Wolfe.
 Every school kid in Canada my age remembers this from our history lessons.
 I’ve always wondered what the aboriginal figure in the left foreground is meant to be thinking, he’s such a calm contrast to the obvious panic on the faces of the others.

 Also in the crypt is Sir George Williams who founded the Y.M.C.A. in London and then after opening the first one in North America in Montreal got a university named after himself there.
 There was a famous student riot/peaceful protest (take your pick) there in 1969.
 It’s now called Concordia.